obinnacm/pdsnd_github/README.md

 ### Project Title
 Explore US Bikeshare Data

+## Installations

+To run this code, Python 3 is needed with Pandas and Numpy packages installed.

 ### Description
 This python script is used to analyze U.S. bikeshare data interactively.
 The user can choose the data to use and apply month and day filter to analyze.